 - Aspartame or AminoSweet is a neurotoxic rat poison… need I say more?

 - Splenda (sucralose) is NOT a sugar, despite its deceptive marketing slogan, “made from sugar.”
-It’s a chlorinated artificial sweetener in line with aspartame, though not quite as harmful.
+It’s a chlorinated artificial sweetener in line with aspartame.

 - Honey is approximately 50% fructose, but in natural (raw and unpasteurized) form contains many health benefits.
 Buying honey that is local and unpasteurized is best.